mkudija/mkudija.github.io/reading-notes/_md/2026-01-28-King Arthur and His Knights of the Round Table.md

 - Sir Percivale's mother on chivalry: "go on your way now, and remember that if dame or damsel asks your aid, give it freely and before all else, seeking no reward.
 Yet you may kiss the maiden who is willing, but take no more than a kiss, unless it be a ring - but be that only when you place your own ring upon her finger.
 Beware in whose company you travel on your quest, and see to it that only worthy men come near to your heart: but above all, pray to God each day that He may be with you in all your deeds - and pass not by church nor chapel without pausing a while in His honor."
 (232)
 - "'I knew well that I was never the best,' said Sir Launcelot."
 (277)
 - "But go you forward, noble Sir Gallahad, and trust ever in God and not in your own earthly prowess."
 (286)
+- Bors: "For in purity of life and not in pride of deeds dwells that which makes a man worthy to achieve this quest.
+Go forward in the fear of God, and live to tell of the ending of the quest of the Holy Grail."
+(299)